joetifa2003/weaver/paper/main.typ

 The important distinction here between `try/catch` approach and error as values approach, is that the former treats errors as separate control flow, while the latter treats errors as normal values, which leads to simpler to reason about code.

+#pagebreak()

-=== Fibers
+= Fibers

 Weaver is a multi-threaded language, with support for non-blocking I/O operations.

-You may have noticed that in the example, there is no `await` or `async` keyword, that's because Weaver is built on the notion of "Green Threads", which are lightweight threads that are managed by the runtime, and handles non-blocking IO without explicit yield points with `await`.
+You may have noticed that in the examples, there is no `await` or `async` keyword, that's because Weaver is built on the notion of "Green Threads", which are lightweight threads that are managed by the runtime, and handles non-blocking IO without explicit yield points with `await`.

 #figure(
 ```javascript